ctrl-space-labs/proven-ai/provenai-documentation/docs/2. ProvenAI - SDK/2-ProvenAI SDK docker compose.md

   - **COPY docker-compose.yml /app/docker-compose.yml**: Copies The Docker Compose configuration file to the destination path in the Docker image where the `docker-compose.yml` file will be placed.

-## WaltId Identity Additional Files
+## WaltID Identity Additional Files
 These files are also inlcuded as they are defined in the waltid identity docker-compose.
 ### `api-test.py`
 This file configures the tests conducted for the docker-compose.